pivotal/docs-tap/cli-plugins/apps/usage.hbs.md

-# Use and examples
+# Manage a workload using a YAML file

+This topic tells you how to use the Tanzu Apps CLI to manage a workload using a `yaml` file.

 ## <a id='changing-clusters'></a> Changing clusters

-The Apps CLI plug-in refers to the default kubeconfig file to access a Kubernetes cluster.
+The Tanzu Apps CLI refers to the default kubeconfig file to access a Kubernetes cluster.
-When a `tanzu apps` command is run, the plug-in uses the default context that is defined in that kubeconfig file (located by default at `$HOME/.kube/config`).
+When a `tanzu apps` command is run, the Tanzu Apps CLI uses the default context that is defined in that kubeconfig file (located by default at `$HOME/.kube/config`).

 There are two ways to change the target cluster: